 Professor Norman Williams, MB MS FRCS FMedSci

-The current President of the Royal College of Surgeons (England), and a founding trustee of Bowel & Cancer Research, Norman Williams has dedicated his professional career to finding alternatives for permanent stomas for patients who require bowel surgery.
+President of the Royal College of Surgeons (England) between 2011 and 2014, and a founding trustee of Bowel & Cancer Research, Norman Williams has dedicated his professional career to finding alternatives for permanent stomas for patients who require bowel surgery.
 He is a forward thinking innovator who has never been afraid to push back the boundaries of existing knowledge on physiology to establish new orthodoxies for the treatment of rectal disease.

 Among other offices, he has been Chair of the UKCCCR committee on Colorectal Cancer, President of European Digestive Surgery, Vice Chairman of The British Journal of Surgery and President of The International Surgical Group and President of the Society of Academic and Research Surgeons.